 Why is this medication prescribed?

-Cabozantinib (Cabometyx) is used to treat advanced renal cell carcinoma (RCC; a type of cancer that begins in the cells of the kidneys) that has worsened after treatment with other chemotherapy medications.
-Cabozantinib (Cabometyx) is in a class of medications called kinase inhibitors.
+Cabozantinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 How should this medicine be used?

-Cabozantinib (Cabometyx) comes as a tablet to take by mouth.
+Cabozantinib comes as a tablet (Cabometyx) and a capsule (Cometriq) to take by mouth.
 It is usually taken once a day on an empty stomach, at least 1 hour before and 2 hours after eating.
-Take cabozantinib (Cabometyx) at around the same time every day.
+Take cabozantinib at around the same time every day.
 The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take cabozantinib (Cabometyx) exactly as directed.
+Take cabozantinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Swallow the tablets whole with a full glass (8 ounces, 240 mL) of water.
-Do not split, chew, or crush them.
+Swallow the tablets and capsules whole with a full glass (8 ounces, 240 mL) of water.
+Do not split, chew, crush, or open them.

-Your doctor may decrease your dose of cabozantinib (Cabometyx), or tell you to stop taking the medication for a time or permanently if you experience serious side effects.
-Be sure to talk to your doctor about how you are feeling during your treatment with cabozantinib (Cabometyx).
+Your doctor may decrease your dose of cabozantinib or permanently or temporarily stop your treatment if you experience serious side effects.
+Be sure to talk to your doctor about how you are feeling during your treatment with cabozantinib.

 Other uses for this medicine